 Do I have to believe in it for it to work?

 No. Acupuncture works whether or not you think it will.
 Acupuncture is even used successfully on animals and children.
-They do not understand or believe in the process, yet they get better anyway.
-A positive attitude helps with any type of therapy, but it is not necessary to believe in acupuncture (or to feel it working) for it to work.
+They do not understand or believe in the process yet they get better anyway.
+Of course a positive attitude helps with any type of therapy but it is not necessary to believe in acupuncture (or to feel it working) for it to work.

 How quickly can I expect to feel better?

 In general, I tell my patients they should start to feel the benefits from acupuncture in 2-3 treatments.
 If the problem is acute, sometimes improvement is felt after 1 treatment, and may only need 3-5 treatments to resolve.
-If the problem is chronic and long term, it may take many treatments to resolve it.
+If the problem is chronic and long term, it may take many treatments to help resolve.